-This section of the budget is used for costs associated with third party individuals/firms who are providing a specific service or participating in a limited role in support of the sponsored project.
+This section of the budget is used for costs associated with third party individuals/firms who are providing a specific service or content expertise in support of the sponsored project.
 Common consultant categories include external evaluators/evaluation firms, technical professionals, content/discipline experts, and guest speakers.
 Salaries or honoraria, travel costs, and/or other costs incurred by the consultant during their scope of work should be budgeted here in lieu of other categories.